SteveBeeblebrox/JSION/README.md

 + JSION should work the same on a minified form as it does in an equivalent expanded form.

 ## Planned Features
-+ Improve trailing comma removal (Allow trailing comma at the end of the file).
++ Optimizations (Combine some Regular Expressions that overlap).
 + Make outermost curly brackets optional if the overall structure is an object (Contains key-value pairs).
++ Improve trailing comma removal (Allow trailing comma at the end of the file) (Dependant on previous feature).